+When you make changes to a client sub-account (like new workflows, forms, or funnels), your existing snapshot does not update automatically.
 To capture these new changes and make them available for future imports or updates, you need to manually refresh the snapshot.

 TABLE OF CONTENTS

-- Why Refresh a Snapshot?
+- How to Refresh a Snapshot

-- Handling Failed assets during refresh
+- Handling Failed Assets during Refresh

 - Workflow Contact Cleanup After Snapshot Refresh